Vietnam.vn - Nền tảng quảng bá Việt Nam

 This sharp divergence has provided further ammunition for critics of bitcoin's safe-haven role.

 Peter Schiff, an economist and frequent bitcoin critic, pointed out that the market reaction shows that investors still seek physical gold in times of crisis.
-He argued that the decline in bitcoin while gold prices rise is evidence that bitcoin remains a risky speculative asset, similar to tech stocks, rather than a safe store of value.
+He argued that the decline in bitcoin while gold prices rose is evidence that bitcoin remains a risky speculative asset, similar to tech stocks, rather than a safe store of value.

-Expert opinion: Instability will persist
+Expert opinion: Instability will continue

 However, it cannot be denied that the geopolitical "storm" from the Middle East has been, is and will continue to be a major test of bitcoin's resilience and true role in the global financial system.